openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

  Similarly, the _model-level_ optimizations like [quantization that unlocks the int8 inference](../OV_Runtime_UG/Int8Inference.md) are general and help any scenario.
 As referenced in the parent topic, these are covered in the [dedicated document](./model_optimization_guide.md).
 Additionally, the  `ov::hint::inference_precision` allows the devices to trade the accuracy for the performance at the _runtime_ (e.g. by allowing the fp16/bf16 execution for the layers that remain in fp32 after quantization of the original fp32 model).

 The rest of the document explains how to optimize your _runtime_ performance.
+Please also consider [matrix support of the features by the individual devices](../OV_Runtime_UG/supported_plugins/Device_Plugins.md#features-support-matrix).

 General, application-level optimizations: